-Arachnoiditis--or inflammation of the spinal cord--is caused by a number of conditions.
+Arachnoiditis is caused by a number of conditions.
 Arachnoiditis was more common in the 1970s and early 1980s when radiologists used an older type of oil based myelogram dye.
 This dye was used back then to visualize the spinal canal to look for canal compression and disc herniations.
 Thankfully- this dye is no longer used.

 Arachnoiditis can be caused by the compression of spinal stenosis associated with degenerative spondylolysthesis (see section on this website).
 When an individual experiences back pain in the L4-L5, degenerative spondylolysthesis can often be the condition leading to the inflammation.
 Epidural steroids can be used to manage the pain of spinal stenosis and individuals can now live with this nerve compression of the spine associated with canal narrowing of the spine.
 There is however, a certain small percentage of these individuals living with stenosis that will develop arachnoiditis of the lumbar spine.